shigashi-code/hacker-rank/README.md

 # hacker-rank
-This repository will contain the practice codes written on the Hacker Rank website.
+This repository will contain the practice codes, and the codes written by me on the Hacker Rank website.

 [Hacker Rank](https://www.hackerrank.com/dashboard)